shawa/cfcheck/README.md

 Tor, ask them to whitelist exits in their config.
 That is, if at any point you hit a CAPTCHA on a site, just reach out to the site owners and ask; don't immediately go and test every single exit.
-Most all of the time site operators are not aware of the problem.
+Most of the time site operators are not aware of the problem.

 ### Anonymity
 I'm not making any guarantees regarding anonymity provided by tor when you use